ssteuteville/makefs/README.md

     3) ./makefs -f root_dir mount_dir
     5) open a new termminal window and start using the new filesystem.
 As you cause system calls to happen the first terminal will be notifying you.

+So far the only added functionality is that a file named .files.txt will be added to every directy made using mkdir.
+This file will eventually be used for meta data bout what kind of files are in the directory.